eemed/sanedit/README.md

 ## TODO

 * LSP
-    - Completion
-        - needs documentation
-        - needs type
     - Diagnostics: Somehow to show them
         - Not done at all

+* Same buffer other deleting over other windows selection => problems!
+* LSP stuff menu
+    * Restart server
+    * Stop server
+    * all LSP actions if running

+* Grepping can match / display very long lines, this should be limited to X characters at most.
+For example show the non matched 20 first characters and the matched text afterwards with combined limit to 300 chars
+* Keybindings should be sensical
+    * Line up down char next prev, to keyboard not arrow keys
+    * Keybinds to configuration file => no default in code
 * Somethings wrong with multiwidth grapheme rendering.
-* Keybinds to configuration file => no default
-* Async saving
-    - Start saving if modified while saving quit the save process => prompt this so no accidental cancellations can occur
 * Welcome screen
     * Help menus to F1

-* Keybindings should be sensical
-    * Line up down char next prev, to keyboard not arrow keys
 * Save in place

-* Grepping can match / display very long lines, this should be limited to X characters at most.
-For example show the non matched 20 first characters and the matched text afterwards with combined limit to 300 chars
+* Async saving
+    - Start saving if modified while saving quit the save process => prompt this so no accidental cancellations can occur
 * play around with parsing machine JIT
     - This is its own big project
     - Should try this once we can write it in this editor :)

-* Add log buffer directly to editor

-* Basic highlighting for jsx, yang, java
+* Basic highlighting for jsx, yang, java, xml, makefile, dockerfile

 ## Future

-* LSP
+* Hex mode
-    * Needs installation mechanism => complex
 * Snippets
     - a word prefix + key to expand
     - => Tab behaviour